Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

-In addition to deterministic early stopping, \system\ estimates whether certain comparisons can be resolved by leveraging confidence sequences (CSs)~\cite{waudby_smith_2023_betting_cs,darling_1967_cs}.
+\textbf{Estimation with Confidence Sequences.} In addition to deterministic early stopping, \system\ uses statistical estimation to resolve certain comparisons.
 Our approach is similar to early work on online aggregation~\cite{hellerstein_1997_online_aggregation}, which uses classical confidence intervals (CIs).
-However, unlike CIs, CSs do not suffer from the ``peeking problem''~\cite{johari_2017_peeking}, i.e., inflating the error rate due to continuous monitoring.
+However, using CIs for online aggregation suffers from the ``peeking problem''~\cite{johari_2017_peeking}, where continuously monitoring the CI inflates the error rate.
+To avoid this issue, we instead leverage recent work on confidence sequences (CSs)~\cite{waudby_smith_2023_betting_cs}.

-More formally, let $X_1, X_2, \ldots$ be a sequence of Bernoulli random variables, where $X_s = 1$ if the $s$-th tuple satisfies the aggregation function's boolean expression \texttt{expr}, and $0$ otherwise.
+More formally, let $(Z_s)_{s \ge 1}$ be a sequence of Bernoulli random variables, where $Z_s = 1$ if the $s$-th tuple satisfies the aggregation function's boolean expression \texttt{expr} and $Z_s = 0$ otherwise.
 Further let $\mu \in [0, 1]$ denote the true proportion of tuples satisfying \texttt{expr} in an accumulator's input stream.
-The accumulator can estimate $\mu$ using an \emph{anytime-valid $(1 - \alpha)$-confidence sequence}: a sequence of \emph{confidence intervals} $([L_s, U_s])_{s \ge 1}$ that satisfies
+The accumulator estimates $\mu$ with an \emph{anytime-valid $(1 - \alpha)$-confidence sequence}: a sequence of \emph{confidence intervals} $([L_s, U_s])_{s \ge 1}$ that satisfies

 where $[L_s, U_s] \subseteq [0, 1]$ for all $s \ge 1$ and $\alpha \in (0, 1)$ is a configurable \emph{significance level}.
-Equivalently, $1 - \alpha$ is the \emph{confidence level} of the CS.
-The preceding guarantee holds simultaneously at \emph{all} sample sizes $s$, so the accumulator can check the latest CI $[L_s, U_s]$ after each observed tuple and stop as soon as the verdict is clear, without repeated checks inflating the error rate.
-A classical confidence interval, by contrast, is valid only at a single, predetermined sample size.
-CSs enable \system\ to stop confidently as early as possible without committing to a sample size in advance that may be too small to be conclusive or too large to be cost-effective.
+Equivalently, $1 - \alpha$ is the \emph{confidence level}.
+Because the preceding guarantee holds simultaneously \emph{for all} sample sizes $s$, the accumulator can check $[L_s, U_s]$ after each observed tuple and stop as soon as the verdict is clear, without repeated checks inflating the error rate above $\alpha$.
+A classical CI, by contrast, is valid only at a single, predetermined sample size, so continuously monitoring it is unsound.
+CSs enable \system\ to stop confidently as early as possible without committing to a sample size that may be too small to be conclusive or too large to be cost-effective.